mlhartme/stool/main/documentation.md

 First of all: Stool is split into `stool` itself and the `dashboard`.
 The dashboard is optional, it makes some of Stool's functionality available in a browser.

-Next, you have to choose the appropriate of setup for your machine: isolated or shared.

-### Isolated setup
+### Install Stool

-Isolated setup is for you if you want to install Stool for yourself and nobody else.
-Technically, isolated setup means that stages created by one user can only be seen and used by this user.
-Security: everything executes as the respective user, no `root` permissions or sudo rules required.

-Steps:
+You can install Stool on your machine either as a Debian package or from an application download:

+Debian package:
+* Download the latest `deb` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)
+  (I'd like to have a public Debian repository instead, by I don't know who would host this for free).
+To install Stool:
+* install it with `dpkg -i`

+Application download:
 * Download the latest `application.sh` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)
 * Make it executable, rename it to `stool` and add it to your $PATH.

+Now check your installation: invoke `stool` - you should get a usage message.

+### Isolated configuration

+You'll normally configure Stool to maintain separate stages for separate users, everything lives in the respective user's home directory.
+This is called isolated configuration.

+For every user that wants to use Stool:
+* Optional: define an environment variable `STOOL_HOME` in your shell initialization (e.g. `~/.bash_profile`)
 * Run `stool setup` to create Stool's home directory (`~/.stool`).
-* Source `~/.stool/shell.rc` in your shell initialization file (e.g. `~/.bash_profile`).
 * Adjust `~/.stool/config.json` to your needs: see [stool properties](#stool-properties)
-* Optional: setup a cron job to run `stool validate -all -email -repair` every night.

-Dashboard setup:

-* `stool create gav:net.oneandone.stool:dashboard:`*version* `$STOOL_HOME/.stool/system/dashboard`
-* `stool port dashboard=8000`
-* `stool start`
+* If you did not install the Debian package: source `~/.stool/shell.rc` in your shell initialization file (e.g. `~/.bash_profile`).

-### Shared setup
+### Shared configuration

-Shared setup is for you if you want to install Stool on a server, to be used by multiple users.
-Technically, shared setup means that stages can be created, modified and removed by every other user on the machines.
+Shared setup is for you if you want to install Stool on a server, where multiple users work on a shared set of stages.

-Security: you need root permission to setup Stool in shared mode.
-Having shared Stool on your machine allows every Stool user to execute arbitrary code as arbitrary Stool user (i.e. in a stage started by him or a Tomcat/Java Service Wrapper provided by him).

-Debian package are available from [Maven Central](http://central.sonatype.org).
-(I'd like to have a public Debian repository instead, by I don't know who would host this for free).
-To install Stool:

-* Download the latest `deb` from [Maven central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22setup%22)
+Any user can create, modify and removed any stage on the system.
+Technically, this is done by configuring file system permissions to allow everybody in a group to access stool.

+To configure share stages:

+* become `root`
-* Preseed a group and make sure it exists
+* create a group `stool` and add all users you want to give access to the stages
-* Run `dpkg -i stool-x.y.z.deb`
+* create a folder `sharedstages` somewhere on your disk; invoke on this folder:
+  * `chgrp stool`
+  * `chmod 2775`
+* for all `stool` users, define the environment variable `STOOL_HOME` and point it to `sharedstages/.stool`
-* Optional, only if you want the dashboard: repeat the previous steps for setup-x.y.z-dashboard.deb
+* with the root user, follow the instructions for shared configuration
-* Adjust stool properties with `sudo nano /usr/share/stool-3.4/config.json`.
-* Create a base directory for all your stages, set the group to `stool`, and set the guid bit
-* make sure that all stool users get umask 0002
-* Restart your shell or re-login if you work on a VM/remote machine.
-(Otherwise, the stage indicator will not work properly and Stool cannot change the current directory).
-* Invoke `stool` to verify your setup.
-You should get a usage message.
+* optional: `chmod 422 $STOOL_HOME/config`

 ### Cron job

-For both setups, you should setup a cronjob that runs
+You should setup a cronjob that runs

     stool validate -all -email -repair

 every night.
 That will check for expired stages.
 And also rotate log files.

+### Dashboard setup

+* cd into Stool's home directory
+* `stool create gav:net.oneandone.stool:dashboard:`*version* `.stool/system/dashboard`
+* `stool port dashboard=8000`
+* `stool start`

 ### Upgrading

 To upgrade from Stool versions before 3.4.0:
-* uninstall the old version Stool; not stage stages are not removed
+* uninstall the old version Stool; but do not remove any stages
 * install 3.4 as described above
 * for every stage:
   * cd into the stage directory